On exact linesearch quasi-Newton methods for minimizing a quadratic function: Introduction

-In Section~\ref{background}, we make a brief introduction to CG and QN as well as stating some of our previous results on the topic.
-In Section~\ref{Results}, we present our results which include necessary and sufficient conditions on QN such that CG and QN generate parallel search directions.
-In Section~\ref{Conclusion} we make some concluding remarks.
+In Section~\ref{background}, we make a brief introduction to CG and QN.
+In Section~\ref{sec-results}, we present our results which include necessary and sufficient conditions on QN such that CG and QN generate parallel search directions.
+These results are specialized to update matrices in Section~\ref{sec-update}.
+In particular, in Section~\ref{sec-rank1}, we give the results on symmetric rank-1 update matrices.
+Section~\ref{sec-approx} contains a discussion on how the results would apply if the inverse of the Hessian was updated instead of the Hessian itself.
+In Section~\ref{sec-precond}, the corresponding results in the preconditioned setting are stated.
+Finally, in Section~\ref{Conclusion} we make some concluding remarks.